kevgo/text-runner/documentation/DEVELOPMENT.md

 ## Running tools

-All codebases in this mono-repo provide a standardized set of commands for executing common tasks.
+All codebases in this mono-repo provide a standardized set of commands for executing common development tasks.
 You must run these commands in the directory of the respective codebase.

 - run all tests: <code type="make/command">make test</code>
 - run unit tests: <code>make unit</code>